 Often educators and parents don’t have the information or resources they need to help students with dyscalculia, leaving them to face both academic and self-esteem challenges.
 As you can see from our research, Meister Cody training quickly leads to a clear understanding of numbers allowing children to improve their math skills and abilities, and in turn feel more confident.
 Moreover, our initial assessment acts a screener showing a child’s math strengths and weaknesses, while the 30-day assessment that follows illustrates the gains they’ve made.

-The data generated from the Meister Cody assessment and training is used to help with dyscalculia research.
+The data generated from the CODY Math Assessment (CODY-M 2-4) and training is used to help with dyscalculia research.
 Every child’s Meister Cody test and training results are anonymized and sent to the Institute of Psychology at the University of Münster where academic researchers use them in real-time research.
 As more children take the assessment, we gather the data needed to better understand dyscalculia and how we can continue to help children dealing with math weakness on a global scale.

 Thanks to the excellent scientific framework and results of their research, the Institute of Psychology at the University of Münster, that created the scientific basis for our assessment and training, has received additional funding from the German government for three more years of research.
 Three more years to help fight dyscalculia by bettering research and in turn making Meister Cody even more effective!